 The Updates screen also got some love when we trimmed off unnecessary descriptions of plugins and themes.
 Or rather moved them to small pop-up windows which you open by clicking ( i ) next to each plugin/theme.
 The current and available version of WordPress core, plugins, and themes also went into a separate column for better visibility.

-Outdated PHP Notifications on WordPress Toolkit 4.3
+Outdated PHP Notifications on WP Toolkit 4.3

-You’ll see a warning if your PHP is earlier than 5.6 because these websites may not be manageable via WordPress Toolkit soon.
+You’ll see a warning if your PHP is earlier than 5.6 because these websites may not be manageable via WP Toolkit soon.
 We’re planning to update wp-cli soon, and the new version of this truly invaluable utility requires WordPress sites to use at least PHP 5.6.

-More WordPress Toolkit 4.3 Stuff
+More WP Toolkit 4.3 Stuff

 This release also includes multiple smaller enhancements (see Release Notes), like the Smart Updates Results page.
 It used to open after following the link in the notification email, but it’s now branding-neutral.
 So hosters no longer need to worry about unexpected Plesk branding displayed in odd places.